dtbolsh/FFT_process_simple/README.md

 Analysis is performed in three sequential stages:

-1. **Cell segmentation** — generates a labeled mask from a timelapse image Note that if you have your own segmentation pipeline, that can be used instead of cellpose.
+1. **Cell segmentation** — generates a labeled mask from a DIC image.
+Can be  adapted to use a timelapse frame or mean.

+    Note that if you have your own segmentation pipeline, that can be used instead of cellpose.
 The next step just needs a labeled mask (background pixels are 0, cells are 1,2,3...) and the raw fluorescence timeseries.

 2. **Single-cell cropping** — extracts individual cells into zarr arrays with metadata
 3. **FFT analysis** — performs temporal FFT on per-cell fluorescence intensity to extract oscillation data